kinjames/bakery/README.md

 the more you buy, the more points you get and after sometime the points can be used to buy pastries

+sripe api will be used for the payment method.